How Often Should I Take My Cat to the Vet?

 How often should I take my senior cat to the vet?

-Once your cat reaches seniorhood, 8 to 10 years old (and older), they’ll be more prone to health problems, so as your cat ages, it’s a good idea to have vet visits at least twice per year.
+Once your cat enters their senior years (8 to 10 years old and onward), they’ll be more prone to health problems.
+It’s inevitable, so as your cat ages, they should have vet visits at least twice per year to stay ahead of common health issues.

 During your senior cat’s annual check-up, your veterinarian typically will: